Live data from SA Health

 Unlike some other states (e.g. WA and NSW), SA Health does not publish the number of patients currently waiting or being treated in each emergency department.
 Only wait times and a qualitative status indicator (Normal / Busy / Very Busy) are made available.

-This page refreshes every 15 minutes.
-The underlying SA Health data updates periodically throughout the day.
+SA emergency department wait times shown on Doccy refresh every 15 minutes; the underlying SA Health data updates periodically throughout the day.
 For the most current data, visit the SA Health emergency department dashboard directly.

 No. Always call 000 for life-threatening emergencies.
-This data is for general awareness only and should not be used to decide whether to seek emergency care.
+Wait time data is for general awareness only and should not be used to decide whether to seek emergency care.

 The average wait time is a mean across all patients currently waiting at that hospital.
 Your actual wait depends on your triage category, the complexity of cases ahead of you, staffing levels, and time of day.
 Higher-priority patients are always seen first under the Australasian Triage Scale.